Frequently Asked Questions

 When do I report and remit those taxes?

-The tax is due the last calendar day of the month following the date of collection.
+The tax is due on the 15th of the following month.

 How often do I file a tax return?